MicrosoftDocs/architecture-center/docs/checklist/resiliency.md

 ---
 # Resiliency checklist

+Resiliency is the ability of a system to recover from failures and continue to function, and is one of the [pillars of software quality](../guide/pillars.md).
 Designing your application for resiliency requires planning for and mitigating a variety of failure modes that could occur.
-Review the items in this checklist against your application design to improve its resiliency.
+Use this checklist to review your application architecture from a resiliency standpoint.

 ## Requirements